Sichuan Hotpot

 Instructions

-• Fry onions over medium-low heat until translucent.
+• Fry onion and garlic over low-medium heat until translucent.

 Serve